 Classification algorithms can be used to segment customers into different categories based on their preferences, behavior, and demographic information.
 This is prominent in the retail industry, wherein retailers often use segmentation to group customers.
 You may wonder which suits classification vs. clustering.
 Here, the retailers previously define the classes/groups—- so it is a classical case of classification.

-Classification algorithms can be used to classify customer reviews and social media posts into positive, negative, or neutral sentiments.
+Classification algorithms can classify customer reviews and social media posts into positive, negative, or neutral sentiments.
 The most standard sentiment classification is done in social media monitoring.
 Companies like Twitter, Facebook, etc., use classification algorithms to classify content as positive, negative, or neutral based on its sentiment.

-Classification algorithms can be used to classify emails as spam or not spam based on their content and characteristics.
+Classification algorithms can classify emails as spam or not spam based on their content and characteristics.

-You must be wondering what classification vs. clustering implies while both are near-similar processes.
-Let’s move on to learning more specifically about clustering as a data analysis process.
+You must be wondering what classification vs. clustering implies, even though both are near-similar processes.
+Let’s learn more specifically about clustering as a data analysis process.

-Just like classification, clustering is also a grouping technique that groups objects with the same attributes/functionalities together.
-Simply put, clustering portions a dataset into smaller subsets or “clusters.”
+Like classification, clustering is a grouping technique that groups objects with the same attributes/functionalities.
+Put, clustering portions a dataset into smaller subsets or “clusters.”
 However, unlike classification, the clusters are predefined.
 Grouping is achieved by mapping similarities and common characteristics in real-time.

-Summing it up, the primary point of difference in classification vs. clustering is the prior determination of class/groups/clusters.
+In summary, the primary difference between classification and clustering is the prior determination of class/groups/clusters.

 There are a few kinds of clustering practices in data analysis.
 Some of them are: